Aggregate-Intellect/sherpa/docs/How_To/Tutorials/document_reader.rst

         validations:
             - ${citation_validation}

 Before running the agent, you need to add an Serper API key to the environment variable to enable the Google Search action.
-You can get the API key from the Serper website: https://serper.dev/.
+You can get an API key from the Serper website: https://serper.dev/.
 Add the following code to the `.env` file:

 .. code-block:: bash

     SERPER_API_KEY=<YOUR_API_KEY>

-Now, you can run the PDF reader with Google Search by running the following command:
+Now you can run the PDF reader with Google Search by running the following command:

 .. code-block:: bash